-Pay for performance SEO, where the client only pays for results that they see might seem like a godsend for any small or medium business who has been burnt by an SEO agency in the past.
+Pay for performance SEO or Guaranteed SEO, where the client only pays for results that they see might seem like a godsend for any small or medium business who has been burnt by an SEO agency in the past.

 Agencies that offer pay for performance SEO typically focus on setting goals based around improving website traffic, rankings, or revenue.
 Businesses therefore only pay once they a tangible increase in a predetermined KPI.
 What’s not to love?